function

 (next ds &opt key)

-the keys of a data structure in an unspecified order.
-Keys are
+through the keys of a data structure in an unspecified order.
+Keys

-guaranteed to be seen only once per iteration if they data structure
+are guaranteed to be seen only once per iteration if they data

-is not mutated during iteration.
-If key is nil, next returns the
+structure is not mutated during iteration.
+If key is nil, next

-first key.
-If next returns nil, there are no more keys to iterate
+returns the first key.
+If next returns nil, there are no more keys

 (next [4 5 6] ) # => 0